-Taylor Swift is one of the most famous people in the world and has built a net worth in the hundreds of millions of dollars through her immensely personal songs.
+Taylor Swift is a talented musician and songwriter, one of the most famous people in the world, and has built a net worth in the hundreds of millions of dollars through her immensely personal songs.
 Her millions of 'Swifties' are as fierce as they are loyal.
 But has Taylor built the same kind of following in the LGBT community?
 Could we consider Taylor Swift to be one of the modern day gay icons?

 Taylor Swift voiced her support for the LGBTQ community in 2019 because rights are being “stripped from basically everyone who isn’t a straight white cisgender male”.